jaysoo/nx-react-book/manuscript/introduction.md

 If you've ever worked at a company with more than one team, chances are you've had to deal with some challenges when it comes to change management.

 In a typical work setting, development teams are divided by domain or technology.
-For example, you may have one frontend team building the UI in React, and one backend team building the API in Express.
+For example, one team building the UI in React, and another one building the API in Express.
 These teams usually have their own code repositories, so changes to the software as a whole requires juggling multiple repositories.

 A few problems that arise from a multi-repository setup include:

 - Lack of collaboration because sharing code is hard and expensive.
 - Lack of consistency in linting, testing, and release processes.
+- Lack of developer mobility between projects because access may be unavailable or the development experience vary too greatly.
 - Difficulty in coordinating changes across repositories.
 - Late discovery of bugs because they can only occur at the point of integration rather than when code is changed.

 ## Monorepos to the rescue!

-A lot of successful organizations such as Google, Facebook, and Microsoft -- and also large open source projects such as Babel, Jest, and React -- are all using the monorepo approach to software development.
+A lot of successful organizations such as Google, Facebook, and Microsoft--and also large open source projects such as Babel, Jest, and React--are all using the monorepo approach to software development.

 As you will see in this book, a monorepo approach when done correctly can save developers from a great deal of headache and wasted time.

 ## Why Nx?

 Nx is a set of dev tools designed specifically to help teams work with monorepos.
-It provides an opinionated organizational structure, and an opinionated set of generation, linting, and testing tools.
+It provides an opinionated organizational structure, and a set of generation, linting, and testing tools.

 ## Is this book for you?